algorhythmicdev/lumigrid-lander/README.md

 Open http://localhost:5173.
 Run `npm run check` for a quick Svelte/TypeScript sanity check before committing changes.
 Execute `npm run test` to exercise the contact endpoint unit tests.

+### Accessibility helpers

+Enable the "Read aloud" toggle in the navigation bar to activate speech synthesis.
+While it is on, double-click any headline, paragraph, list item, or caption to hear it read through the browser's voice engine.

 ## Deploy to Google Cloud Run

 ```bash